 Coronavirus and Personal Finance

 Unfortunately, my emergency fund is lean.
 I’m trying to pay down debt and save at the same time.
 I am not following the debt snowball method to the cent, because I need to save now.
-My savings are not where I would like them to be.
-My emergency fund is not where I would like it to be for another reason.
-At the beginning of the year, I made a decision to change which account I use for my emergency fund.
-It meant that I would have to start over.
-As a result, I have exactly $950 in my emergency fund.
+My savings are not where I would like them to be and I feel that I should have my savings at a certain level.
+At the beginning of the year, I made a decision to change the account that I use for my emergency fund.
+This equated to me starting a new fund which meant that I would have to embark on an active exercise to add money to the account.
+As a result of this change, I have exactly $950 in my emergency fund.

 My fears about the coronavirus and personal finance are far reaching and widespread.
 I have so many questions and very few answers and solutions.
 My biggest concern is if I lose my job, how can I survive on $950?
 Then I have other questions that will impact me and billions of other people around the world.
 What is the stance of the social security office if people are placed in quarantine?
 Are the health insurance companies willing to cover all costs associated with treatment of the disease?
 How prepared are the country’s systems if shutdowns are required?
 How will businesses that rely on people survive?
 What back up plans are in place to deal with a prolonged crisis period?

 The hard truth is that the coronavirus could have a devastating impact on personal finance.
 The loss of wages and salaries can and will trickle down to everybody, even those who do not lose their jobs.
 An article on CNBC mentioned that being out of work for 14 days is a financial hit that many people cannot deal with.
 And on top of that, those that are diagnosed with the virus, but do not have medical insurance, could be looking at thousands of dollars in out of pocket costs for medical care.

 How to Prepare for the Next Big Health Crisis